-Toxic families often ask their children to look after siblings or provide most of their care, to do heavy chores like cleaning and cooking meals before they can actually safely or aptly do so, or to provide emotional support for their parents as if they are adults.
+Toxic families often ask their children to look after siblings or provide most of their care, do heavy chores like cleaning and cooking meals before they can safely or aptly do so, or provide emotional support for their parents as if they are adults.

 12. They feel controlled and constantly disapproved.

 Toxic families might try to control major aspects of your life, including your friendships, romantic relationships, and career decisions, and in case you fail to meet their expectations, standards, and requirements, toxic family members will never miss a chance to slap you in the face with their spiteful, passive-aggressive remarks.